-The examination mark from one VET course (Category B) may be included in the calculation of a student's (ATAR).
+The examination mark from one or more VET course may be included in the calculation of a student's (ATAR).

-2. Other HSC VET Courses:

-Board Endorsed Courses (BEC)
+Other HSC VET Courses: Board Endorsed Courses (BEC)

 These courses have been endorsed by NSW Education Standards Authority (NESA) as HSC courses.
-They contribute to the students HSC but not to the ATAR.
+They contribute to the students HSC but not to the ATAR as there is NO HSC examination available.